 5. Disputing Before Contacting the Merchant

-Many card issuers will immediately reject disputes if you haven’t made a good-faith effort to resolve the issue with the merchant first.
+Many card issuers require you to make a good-faith effort to resolve the issue directly with the merchant before they’ll entertain a dispute.
+Skipping this step can lead to immediate rejection of your claim.

 Special Circumstances: International Purchases and Digital Goods